SamLB9/CHURN-Project/README.md

 We note that the model perfectly predicts the variable 'IS_CHURN'.
 The model is therefore able to predict whether a new customer will unsubscribe based on his information.

+It is now interesting to measure the probability that a customer currently subscribed to the services will unsubscribe in the future.
+To do this, I've created a dataframe containing only customers who are still subscribers, and added a new variable symbolizing this probability.

+Here's what this DataFrame looks like:

 ![](https://github.com/Mougly9/CHURN-Project/blob/main/Clients%20churn%20probability.png)

 ![](https://github.com/Mougly9/CHURN-Project/blob/main/Correlation%20matrix.png)